Schedule Revenue Over Time In Salesforce

-The salesperson adds one or more Products to an opportunity in the normal way.
+The salesperson adds one or more Products to an opportunity in the usual way.

 Then, the salesperson creates a Schedule for each product line item.
 They do this by clicking individually on each product line item, then on the Establish button.

-However, this process has to be repeated for every additional product on the opportunity.
+However, the salesperson then repeats this process for every other product on the opportunity.